SBit-Project/sbit.dev/docs/Help/contributing.md

 Release Policy
 --------------

-The project leader is the release manager for each SBit Core release.
+The project leader is the release manager for each Sbit Core release.

 Copyright
 ---------